Newman’s Own Organics Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 The third ingredient is organic beef broth.
 Broths are nutritionally empty.
-But because they add needed moisture to a dog food they are a common finding in many canned products.
+But because they add moisture to a dog food they are a common finding in many canned products.

-The fourth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
+The fourth ingredient is organic guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 This food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Grain Free Canned Dog Food